Student Accounts Enrollment Hold

 The Student Accounts Office has a hold on your enrollment because your account has not been paid in full or a monthly payment plan is in arrears.
 To see your balance due, please click on the "Student Account Center" link in the Financial Information section of your Student Portfolio.

 The office must have either the payment due or confirmation from an outside lending agency that an approved loan is in the process of being disbursed directly to the University.
 If the hold is due to a monthly payment plan being in arrears, the plan must be brought current.
 While you may participate in Drop/Add you do not have charging privileges at Usdan Center Store or Broad Street Books.
-You will also be prohibited from participating in course pre-registration and the housing selection process and may be subject to disenrollment.
+You will also be prohibited from participating in course pre-registration, housing selection process, study abroad application process and may be subject to disenrollment.

 The following is information about making payments to your student account: